NigoroJr/incog-neet/README.md

 * You can _see_ the Google suggestions, but not _select_ them.

 ## TODO
-* Remove context menu in incognito window (since you can use the default 'Search Google for ...')
 * Configurable query URL, tab index
 * Simple save/load text files with URLs